mark-schaal/drude-d8-testing/README.md

 # Drude Drupal 8 Testing

-This is a sample vanila Drupal 8 installation preconfigured for use with Drude.
+This is a sample vanilla Drupal 8 installation preconfigured for use with Drude.

 ## Instructions (Mac, Windows, Linux)